Nileshmaharjan/mdpi-electronics-pointing-error/README.md

 Directory Structure
 Main Folder: SDPT3-4.0
-Within the main folder, navigate to the pe folder where the primary simulation files are located.
+Within the main folder, navigate to the main folder where the primary simulation files are located.

 Inside the pe Folder
 To run the simulation and generate the relevant data: